 The Model United Nations Club creates a research team of students with the goal of replicating a United Nations diplomatic mission that attends annual Model United Nations events.
 The team will participate as a specific nation (the nation will vary from conference to conference) and attempt to faithfully reconstruct the policies and strategies that reflect the actual national aims of the particular country.
 The overall goal is to gain a greater understanding of the United Nations and its role in the global community.

-The club meets regularly during seventh-period lunch every other week, in coordination with the Language Club.
 Interested students should contact Mr. Sheldon in Room 101 to get further information.

 Advisor: Caroline Lampert

 The Herkimer National Honor society works to fulfill the NHS’s qualities of character, leadership, scholarship and service by initiating service projects in our community.

 Students need to achieve a 90 percent cumulative average, and show evidence of leadership and service, as well as positive faculty ratings, to become a member of NHS.

 NJHS recognizes those students who show exceptional character, scholarship, leadership, service and citizenship in their school and community.
 Students are expected to complete community service throughout the year; on their own and/or as a group project.

 To become a member of NJHS, students need to acquire a 90 or above average in seventh, eighth and ninth grade (for sophomore inductees).
 A council of teachers is also chosen to collaborate and review the criteria of character, scholarship, leadership, service and citizenship.